hphelion/documentation/moonshot/prepare.supportmatrix.md

 ## Supported deployment scenario {#deployment}
-The HP Cloud OS for Moonshot deployment includes one Admin node, one Controller node, and one Baremetal host.
-The following diagram depicts...
+A HP Cloud OS for Moonshot deployment includes one Admin node, one Controller node, and one Baremetal host.
+The following diagram depicts a simplified deployment scenario.

 <img src="media/moonshot-deployment.png"></img>